Charter Communications

 Charter Communications, Inc., is an American telecommunications and mass media company with services branded as Spectrum.
+The company is headquartered in Stamford, Connecticut.

-With over 32 million customers in 41 states, it is the second-largest cable operator in the United States by subscribers, just behind Comcast, and the third-largest pay TV operator behind Comcast and AT&T. Charter is the fifth-largest telephone provider based on number of residential lines.
+With over 32 million customers in 41 states as of 2022, it is the largest cable operator in the United States by subscribers, just ahead of Comcast, and the largest pay TV operator ahead of Comcast and AT&T. Charter is the fifth-largest telephone provider based on number of residential lines.
+Its brand of Spectrum services also include internet access, internet security, managed services, and unified communications.

 In late 2012, with longtime Cablevision executive Thomas Rutledge named as their CEO, Charter relocated its corporate headquarters from St. Louis, Missouri, to Stamford, Connecticut, though kept many of its operations in St. Louis.
 On May 18, 2016, Charter finalized acquisition of Time Warner Cable and its sister company Bright House Networks, making it the third-largest pay television service in the United States.
-Charter ranked No. 70 in the 2019 Fortune 500 list of the largest United States corporations by total revenue.
+In 2019, Charter ranked No. 70 in the Fortune 500 list of the largest United States corporations by total revenue.

 History

-1980–1998: Beginnings
+1980–1992: Beginnings

 Charter Communications CATV systems was founded in 1980 by Charles H. Leonard in Barry County, Michigan.
 The original Charter system headquarters and offices were located at 1001 Payne Lake Road, Yankee Springs Township, Michigan.
-Leonard began a corporate partnership with Gary Wilcox and Gerry Kazma, both from Naperville, Illinois, during which Spectrum Communications (Kazma) merged with Charter Systems (1981–1983).
+Leonard began a corporate partnership with Gary Wilcox and Gerry Kazma, both from Naperville, Illinois, during which Spectrum Communications (Wilcox) merged with Charter Systems (1981–1983).

+1993: Consolidation and founding of Charter Communications, Inc.

 Through continued mergers and acquisition, Charter was consolidated in 1993 by Barry Babcock, Jerald Kent and Howard Wood, who had been former executives at Cencom Cable Television in St. Louis, Missouri.
 It was also incorporated in the state of Missouri in 1993.

+1994–1998: Early growth

 In 1995, Charter paid about $300 million for a controlling interest in the cable television systems owned by Crown Media Holdings and acquired Cable South.

 In 1997, Charter and EarthLink worked together to deliver high-speed Internet access through cable modems to Charter's customers in Los Angeles and Riverside, California.

 In 1998, Paul Allen bought a controlling interest.
 The company paid $2.8 billion to acquire Dallas-based cable company Marcus Cable.
-Charter Communications had 1 million customers in 1998.
+Charter Communications had one million customers in 1998.

-1999–2008: NASDAQ listing and acquisitions
+1999–2008: Nasdaq listing and acquisitions

-In November 1999, the company went public, trading on the NASDAQ stock exchange.
+In November 1999, the company went public, trading on the Nasdaq stock exchange.
 At the time, it had 3.9 million customers.

 Charter completed more than 10 major acquisitions in 1999 when it: